Plasma model and Drude model permittivities in Lifshitz formula: Transition to the imaginary frequencies in derivation of the Lifshitz formula with plasma model permittivity at finite temperature

 The imaginary frequencies in the Lifshitz formula at finite temperature~$T\neq 0$ can be introduced in the same way as it has been done in our work~\cite{NP} for~$T=0$.
 We~explain here the main points of this transition for the plasma model at~first.

-The Casimir energy at~$T=0$ was defined by us as the spectral sum\footnote{The method of spectral summation, or mode-by-mode summation, is, in fact, the development of the well known in statistical physics method of natural (proper) modes, which goes back to the works of Debye and~Planck (see,~for example, Ref.~\cite{Sommer} and references therein).
-The~central point of the latter method lies in the fact that each natural mode of the classical system is considered to be the quantum oscillator.} of the zero point energy of electromagnetic field excitations~$\hbar \omega /2$:
+The Casimir energy at~$T=0$ was defined by us as the spectral sum\footnote{The method of spectral summation, or mode-by-mode summation, is, in fact, the development of the well known in statistical physics method of natural (proper) modes, which goes back to the works of Debye~\cite{Debye-1}, Planck~\cite{Planck}, Sommerfeld~\cite{Sommer}.
+The central point of this method lies in the fact that each natural mode of the classical system is considered to be the quantum oscillator.} of the zero point energy of electromagnetic field excitations~$\hbar \omega /2$:

 This energy is per unite area of the boundaries.
 In~Eq.~(\ref{b1}) we use the notations which are generally accepted in the problem in question (see~Sec.~III of our paper~\cite{NP}).
 The~first term in square brackets in Eq.~(\ref{b1}) is the contribution of the discrete part of the spectrum and the second term represents the contribution of the continuous part of the electromagnetic excitations spectrum in the problem under consideration.
 In~Eq.~\eqref{b1} and further \mbox{$\sigma =\text{TE,TM}$}.